Gusto/it-cpe-opensource/chef/cookbooks/cpe_firefox/README.md

 Usage
 -----
-For macOS, this creates a profile to manage the `org.mozilla.firefox` preference domain.
-On Windows, it creates a `policies.json` file in the Firefox installation directory.
+The profile will manage the `org.mozilla.firefox` preference domain.

 The profile's organization key defaults to `Gusto` unless `node['organization']` is configured in your company's custom init recipe.
 The profile will also use whichever prefix is set in node['cpe_profiles']['prefix'], which defaults to `com.facebook.chef`

-If you used a previous version of cpe_firefox to manage Firefox Autoconfig files, this cookbook also deletes those unsupported config files.

 ### Managing Extensions

 Mozilla maintains more robust documentation on [managing extensions](https://github.com/mozilla/policy-templates/blob/master/README.md#extensions), but the general idea is similar to Google Chrome.
 To manage an extension, add a hash/dictionary with the extension ID as the top level key.
-You can retrieve the extension ID by installing the extension and visiting <about:support>.
+You can retrieve the extension ID by viewing HTML source for the extension's addons.mozilla.org page and looking for `guid`, using Osquery to inspect the `identifier` column on the `firefox_addons` table, or by installing the extension and visiting <about:support>.
 (Un)Installation types are defined in `installation_mode`, with the values `allowed`,`blocked`,`force_installed`, and `normal_installed` (removable).
 Provide the installer XPI, optionally version-pinned, in `install_url`:

 ```
 ExtensionSettings' => {